 Sewell, NJ 08080

-Application are also accepted by fax with a copy of your purchase order or credit card information to (856) 256-2798.
+Application are also accepted by fax with a copy of your purchase order, to (856) 256-2798.
 If you fax and mail the paperwork, please indicate on your paperwork that it has been submitted using both methods.

 Membership requests are processed in the order they are received.
 Expect 2 to 3 days to process your application.
-Upon processing, we will ship U.S. members the Odyssey of the Mind Membership Packet via UPS.
+Upon processing, we will send an email with your login information to download the materials.

 What happens after we become a member?